 Your job isn't to force these gifts on people.
 It's to offer them professionally, clearly, and with genuine care for whether they're the right fit.

-When you shift from "I need to get appointments" to "I have valuable information to give," everything changes in your sales development results.
+When you shift from "I need to get appointments" to "I have valuable information to give," everything changes.
 Your voice changes.
 Your confidence changes.
-Your prospecting strategies change.
 Your qualified appointments change.
 And most importantly, your relationship with the work changes.

 You're not a telemarketer interrupting people's days.
 You're a professional connecting businesses with solutions they need.
 Every business you call has problems.
 The products and services you represent have solutions.
 You're the bridge between the two.